teamdsabatam-ops/tideline-expo-app/README.md

 ## What Makes It Different (USP)

-- **An icebreaker for public spaces.** Instead of relying on people to approach strangers cold, the app gives them a shared reason (a nearby event) and a low-stakes way to say "I'm interested too."
+- **An icebreaker for public spaces.** Instead of relying on people to approach strangers cold, the app gives them a shared reason (physcially already present in a particular location interested to travel to a nearby event) and a low-stakes way to say "I'm interested too."

 - **Chained, collaborative itineraries.** No single fixed plan — people